 This post lists a year of research topics that focus on the way young children naturally learn.
-They play, they try things, and they see what happens.
+They play, they’re curious, they try things, and they see what happens.

-Well thought out kindergarten thematic units have lots of interesting things for students to raise questions about, observe and investigate using all of their senses and allow for students to compare, sort, classify, order, describe characteristics and properties of, and draw conclusions about.
+Well planned kindergarten thematic units or investigations have lots of interesting things for students to raise questions about, observe and investigate using all of their senses and allow for students to compare, sort, classify, order, describe characteristics and properties of, and draw conclusions about.

 Choose research units based on:

 Depending on where you live, check the local parks to see what programs they offer before choosing your themes.

 Here on the west coast of BC, parks offer inexpensive field trips about slugs, bats, squirrels, tide pools, salmon and more, to local schools and homeschooling families.